rubyfu/RubyFu/module_0x3__network_kung_fu/dns_spoofing.md

 Now we cant intercept DNS Query packet coming from victim's machine.
 Since PacketFu supports filters in capturing (to reduce mount of captured packets) we'll use `udp and port 53 and host` filter, then we'll inspect the captured packet to ensure that it's a query then find the requested domain. [**Download DNS packet**][1].

-From wireshark, if we take a deeper look at the DNS query payload in `Domain Name System (query)`, we can see its been presented in hexdecimal format.
+From Wireshark, if we take a deeper look at the DNS query payload in `Domain Name System (query)`, we can see its been presented in hexadecimal format.

 | ![Wireshark](../images/module03/dns_spoofing_wireshark1.png) |
 |:---------------:|